 Benchmark hunters are in two camps regarding data carrying in the field - paper and paperless (digital equipment).
+Paperless can be much more convenient.
+A paper printout of the official NGS data sheet is much more impressive to the property owner you are asking permission from, or deputy sheriff to whom you need to explain why you are nosing around.
 In either case, the ["datasheet"]s, in some format, including the to-reach descriptive text, are a must.
 Be sure to bring any ["box score"] information for any mark that has a box-score.

 For data collection in paper mode, it is best to use a formatted paper you make yourself.
 Example fields to record are:

-the GPSr - generated waypoint number, if you're measuring the coordinates of a position-scaled mark
+- the GPSr - generated waypoint number, if you're measuring the coordinates of a location-["scaled"] mark

 On a separate piece of paper, you could use a free format with just two fields - PID, comments.
 This is where you would record any new to-reach information, changes in existing to-reach information, and any other comments.